KhanhHung2530/Project_DSA/README.md

 ## 1. Project description

-This project is a course scheduling system built from the perspective of Data Structures and Algorithms.
+This project, titled `Life Scheduler`, is a scheduling system built from the perspective of Data Structures and Algorithms.
 The main goal is to help a student create a weekly study plan from a dataset of available course sections while still taking personal constraints into account.

 The input of the program is a CSV file containing course information such as course id, day of week, start time, end time, room, weight, semester, and type of class.
 Based on this data, the program selects a set of non-overlapping classes with high total priority, then continues to arrange personal activities into the remaining free time.
 The final result can be viewed as a weekly schedule and exported to an `.ics` calendar file.